 Costs based on ability to pay

 The Health and Wellness Centers accept most private and public insurances, including Medicaid and CHP+.
 The centers offers fee-for-service and a sliding-fee-scale based on federal poverty guidelines.
 No student enrolled is ever turned away for inability to pay for services provided by a school-based health center.

-About the new Health and Wellness Center at Lincoln Middle School
+About the Lincoln Middle School Health and Wellness Center

-About the Health and Wellness Center at Centennial High School
+About the Centennial High School Health and Wellness Center

 Since 1993, licensed clinical professionals at the Health and Wellness Center at Centennial High School, located at 330 E. Laurel Street, have provided integrated and comprehensive medical and mental health services to PSD students.
 The school-based health center is part of a nationally-recognized model and among nearly 3,000 sites located throughout the U.S.

 Minors and Healthcare Services

 Colorado HB 19-1120 was signed into law and went into effect on May 16, 2019.
 HB 19-1120 lowered the age of consent for psychotherapy services from 15 years old to 12 years old or older.
 Per Colorado Revised Statute 12-43-201 (9)(a) “a minor who is 12 years of age or older, with or without the consent of the minor’s parent or legal guardian,” may consent to receive psychotherapy services “if the mental health professional determines that: (a) the minor is knowingly and voluntarily seeking such services, (b) the provision of psychotherapy services is clinically indicated and necessary to the minor’s well-being.”

 Per Colorado Revised Statute 13-22-105, minors can self-refer/consent to the following services: contraceptive services, sexually transmitted infection services, prenatal care and general medical care for the minor’s child.
 Parental consent is not required in any medical facility in the State of Colorado for these services.